mui/mui-x/docs/data/date-pickers/fields/fields.md

 </span>
 ```

+This new DOM structure allows the field component to set aria attributes on individual sections,
+providing a far better experience with screen readers.

+{{"demo": "BasicV7DOMStructure.js", "defaultCodeOpen": false }}

-### Migrating to the v7 DOM structure
+### Migrating to the accessible DOM structure

-#### How to enable the v7 DOM structure?
+#### How to enable the accessible DOM structure?

-You can enable the v7 DOM structure on any field or picker component using the `enableAccessibleFieldDOMStructure` prop:
+You can enable the accessible DOM structure on any field or picker component using the `enableAccessibleFieldDOMStructure` prop:

 ```tsx
 <DateField enableAccessibleFieldDOMStructure />